-Like the estate tax and gift tax, there is a threshold amount that can pass to an individual’s beneficiaries without GST Tax, also tied to the estate tax amount in 2022.
-In other words, an individual may make direct or indirect gifts to a skip person of up to $12.06M without being subject to GST Tax.
+Like the estate tax and gift tax, there is a threshold amount that can pass to an individual’s beneficiaries without GST Tax, also tied to the estate and gift tax exemption.
+In 2024, an individual may make direct or indirect gifts to a skip person of up to $13.61M without being subject to GST Tax.

 Last but not least, who pays income tax on the gains inside trust?

-When a trust is not a grantor trust for income tax purposes, it means that the trust itself will be a separate income tax-paying entity, and will file its own tax return each year, paying tax at rates based on the trust income.
+When a trust is not a grantor trust for income tax purposes, it means that the trust itself will be a separate income tax-paying entity, and will file its own tax return each year, paying income tax at rates based on the compressed trust tax brackets.
 Generally, trusts pay higher tax rates than individuals, as the threshold income levels for each tax bracket are much lower than individual tax rate threshold amounts.

 When a Grantor retains certain rights to a trust, however, she will be considered the owner of the trust for income tax purposes.
 This means that the trust income will be taxed at the grantor’s tax rate, and the grantor will benefit from any deductions available in the trust.
 In addition, when the grantor pays the income tax owed by the trust, she is essentially making additional tax-free gifts to the trust.
 By covering the trust’s tax bill, she is also allowing the trust assets to appreciate faster than they would if the tax was paid directly from the trust.